bernhardangele/SEPEX_poster/_extensions/quarto-ext/poster/typst-template.typ

   // Any URL, like a link to the conference website.
   footer_url: "Footer URL",

+  // Image to be shown in the footer
+  footer_image: "",

   // Email IDs of the authors.
   footer_email_ids: "Email IDs (separated by commas)",